IBM-Cloud/gp-ucd-plugin/README.md

 ## What is this?

-IBM [Globalization Pipeline](https://www.ng.bluemix.net/docs/#services/GlobalizationPipeline/index.html#globalization) plugin for UrbanCode Deploy is a component for you to integrate machine translation into your build and deploy process.
-It provides real time machine translation for your English resource files, and allows you to integrate the translation using static or dynamic methods.
+IBM [Globalization Pipeline](https://www.ng.bluemix.net/docs/#services/GlobalizationPipeline/index.html#globalization) is an IBM Bluemix service that provides rapid machine translation for application developers.
+The IBM Globalization Pipeline plug-in for UrbanCode Deploy integrates this service as an UrbanCode Deploy component that provides machine translation within your existing build and deploy process.
+Using your English resource files as input, the service provides real-time machine translation for the following languages: Simplified Chinese, Traditional Chinese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Arabic.
+The machine translation output can be leveraged by invoking the [RESTful API](https://gp-beta-rest.ng.bluemix.net/translate/swagger/index.html) or downloading the translations.

 ## Download